Senate intelligence staffer who dated reporter pleads guilty to lying to FBI about leaks

 STRZOK-PAGE TEXTS REVEAL FBI'S 'MEDIA LEAK STRATEGY'

 Wolfe used several means to contact reporters, including Signal and WhatsApp, according to court papers.
-He also met “clandestinely in person,” in secluded areas of the Hart Senate Office Building, the indictment charged.
+He also met “clandestinely in person,” in secluded areas of the Hart Senate Office Building, according to his indictment and statement of offense.

 News of Wolfe's guilty plea comes weeks after secret text messages revealed that anti-Trump former FBI officials Peter Strzok and Lisa Page had discussed a “media leak strategy” amid the Russia probe -- even as Strzok's attorney claimed the text merely referred to efforts to stop leaks.